petrNikolaev1/Smart-Chat/README.md

 required to be changed (in order not to be ashamed).
 4. Add new functionality.
 Implement a Telegram-like reply function (currently only edit function implemented).
 Implement the files sending.
 Implement a message queue for the case of a connection teardown.
-And implement another interesting things that probably occur into my mind.
+And implement another interesting things that will probably occur to my mind.